clackups/qmk_userspace/ONE_HANDED_CSTC40.md

 moves the ouse pointer up.
 See the rest of the key actions in the keymap file.
 "0" returns the keyboard into the default mode.
 The arrow keys remain with their function for cursor movements.

-The three keys on the left are currently unused.
-Suggestions are welcome.

 Right-handed layout: